 Education is the most effective way to spread positive change, open minds, and inspire young people who are responsible for the future of our community and the earth we live on.
-In the summer of 2016, we are planning a series of educational experiences that center around pollinators (honeybees), conservation, and beekeeping.
-These programs are incredibly important to our ecosystem and will shed light on the plight of the honeybees as well as educate the community on the importance of pollinators, beekeeping, and simple day-to-day conservation efforts that will support a healthy future for our world’s honeybees.
-We hope to bring young people, adults and seniors out to spend time learning about the intricacies of the hives, the art of beekeeping, and the importance of conservation minded thinking and living.
-We will focus on educating children, but we will also expand our educational experiences to adults and seniors as well.
+Since the summer of 2016, over 600 people participated in our educational experiences that center around pollinators (honey bees), conservation, and beekeeping.
+These programs are incredibly important to our ecosystem and shed light on the plight of the honey bees as well as educate the community on the importance of pollinators, beekeeping, and simple day-to-day conservation efforts that will support a healthy future for our world’s honey bees.
+We bring young people, adults and seniors programs that allow them to learn about things such as the intricacies of the hives, pollination, and the importance of conservation minded thinking and living.

 The Solution (provide education)

-Education is the most effective way to influence and change a community’s perspective on the importance of the honeybee population.
+Education is the most effective way to influence and change a community’s perspective on the importance of the honey bee population.
 These educational experiences will include hands-on experiences for many people in our community and provide resources to change the future of pollinators.
-We will host classes on the grounds of the Southwest Conservation Club and students will learn about pollinators (honeybees), their impacts on farming, the ecosystem, and the environment, the inner workings of the hive, and the devastation of the bee population and what they can do to help.
+We will host classes on the grounds of the Southwest Conservation Club and students will learn about pollinators (honey bees), their impacts on farming, the ecosystem, and the environment, the inner workings of the hive, and the devastation of the bee population and what they can do to help.
 This includes customized educational experiences for each group: children and youth, adults and seniors.
-Children are the future of beekeeping, and it is important to cultivate conservation minded practices.
+Children are the future of our planet, and it is important to cultivate conservation minded practices.
 Adults are active voters and knowledge of pollinators may impact their ability to influence legislature in favor of protecting pollinators.
 With education, adults can change the their everyday practices and create an immediate impact on agriculture.
-This test of consumer practices will bring about solutions to the plight of the honeybees.
+This test of consumer practices will bring about solutions to the plight of the honey bees.

 Have Questions or Comments?
 Send Us A Message!